Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         namespace:"luigis_mansion", //The namespace of the furniture shake sound.
 Defaults to "luigis_mansion". id:"heavy_generic" //The ID of the furniture shake sound.
 Defaults to "heavy_generic".
     },
     interact_animation:{ //What animation gets used when using the interact method.
 Enthusiastic animation aditionally has a punch sound and will swing swinging furniture.
 Overrides default animation selecting.
-Default = none, except for room clear chests which use 3ds_remake:search/chest when the 3DS Remake add-on is installed. namespace:"luigis_mansion", //The namespace of the animation.
+Default = none, except for room clear chests which use 3ds_remake:search/chest when the 3DS Remake add-on is installed and luigis_mansion:search/hump when not. namespace:"luigis_mansion", //The namespace of the animation.
         id:"search/hump" //The ID of the animation.
     },